Gargi Banerjee

-Gargi Banerjee (born 20 July 1961) is a former Test and One Day International cricketer who represented India.
+Gargi Banerjee (born 20 July 1961) is a former Indian cricketer who played Test and One Day International (ODI) cricket for India.
 She made her international debut at the age of 16 at the Eden Gardens in a match against England in the 1978 World Cup and played for West Bengal in India's domestic league prior to her international appearance.

-Early Days
+Early life

 A mischievous girl and an avid sports lover, during her days at YWCA (Young Women Christian Association), she played badminton, basketball and football.
 A cricket novice, Gargi enrolled for the cricket trial at YWCA and got selected to join the cricket coaching camp in 1976.
 Her supportive family never restricted her from playing any sports.
-Despite cricket being considered as a gentle 'man's game’, Gargi's brother encouraged her throughout.
+Despite cricket being considered as a gentle 'man's game’, her brother encouraged her throughout.
 She was drafted in to the Bengal side and in 2 years she made the jump to the national team for the 1978 World Cup.

-Cricket career
+Career

 She played a total of 12 Tests and 26 ODIs. and holds the record for scoring the most test runs in a career without a contributing century (614 runs).
 In her illustrious cricketing career, she overcame her unimpressive ODI achievements (15.73 from 26 matches over eight years) and later played her first Test, in a match where India fielded five other newcomers and Australia seven.
 She scored a half-century in the second innings and another one in the fourth Test of the series drawn 0-0.
 After two fifties, and incredible 6 for 9 in Cuttack, against New Zealand, Gargi was picked for India's first tour of England - in 1986 - where she scored 60 and 75 in the Blackpool Test.
 Sandhya Agarwal's century overshadowed Gargi's performance, but she made it to Australia in India's next tour in 1991.